joquendo/wordpress/blueprint/wp-content/plugins/graceful-pull-quotes/readme.txt

 == Changelog ==

+= 2.6.1 (15 April 2015) =
+* Switched links default back to "head"

+= 2.6 (15 April 2015) =
+* Added Setting to put the Style and Script links in the page footer, and set "footer" to default
+* Updated hook for Settings link on Plugins page
+* Updated PHP4-style constructor function
+* Moved a bit of JavaScript into linked file
+* Minor code cleanup

-= 2.5 (10 February 2015) =
+= 2.5 (17 February 2015) =
-* Added <aside> to options for HTML container, and set that to default for new installs
+* Added "aside" to options for HTML container, and set that to default for new installs
 * Reworked how the Default Style backup works if Styles folder is not found
-* Removed the p_e() and p__() textdomain abstractions, to improve compatibility with upcoming translation features of WordPress
+* Improved compatibility with upcoming translation features of WordPress
 * Now using some built-in WP abstractions: trailingslashit(), selected(), and checked()
 * Code cleanup

 = 2.4.2 (27 November 2012) =
 * Pull-quote text in an HTML comment is now trimmed of spaces
 * Improved testing for empty pull-quotes before rendering
-* Bugfix: Was not saving container setting correctly -- error in HTML rendering on Settings page.
+* Bugfix: Was not saving container setting correctly -- error in HTML rendering on Settings page

 = 2.4.1 (3 September 2011) =
 * A jspullquotes.css file in a theme is now properly detected in both Parent and Child themes